Guide

 Should I validate the CSV after cleaning it?

 Yes.
-Validation helps confirm the file is consistent before you import or share it.
+Validation helps confirm that the cleaned file still has a consistent structure before you import, convert, or share it.

 Related categories